 After posting reviews of the Jackery 1000 and the Bluetti AC50S power stations I thought I was done with the world of all-in-one power solutions for the field.
 But, this past summer I was contacted by EBL and asked if I would be willing to review one of their portable power stations, the Voyager 1000.
 I must admit that I had never heard of EBL so I did some homework and found that they have been around since the 90's as a supplier of all kinds of batteries (AA, AAA, C, D, 9V, alkaline, Ni-Cd, Li, etc.) as well as battery chargers.
-Apparently they decided to participate in the recent trend in the market and have come out with two portable power stations of their own, a 1000Wh and a 300Wh model, along with a 100W solar panel.
+Apparently they decided to participate in the recent trend in the market and have come out with two portable power stations of their own that I think are worth considering, a 1000Wh and a 500Wh model, along with a 100W solar panel.
 A quick check over the specs and features of their Voyager power station had me intrigued, but the phenomenal price, ($499.99) is what made me decide to accept their offer and conduct my own review.
 More on that later.

 I received their Voyager 1000 power station along with two 100W solar panels near the end of July.
 I followed the same procedure as I have for all my other reviews of batteries and power stations which is to first conduct bench tests to verify the capacity and re-charge times followed by several months of testing in my home observatory and finishing with a field test at a star party.
 So let's begin.

 Basic Features of the EBL Voyager 1000